ijlyttle/covidStates/README.md

 ## Procedure

-These steps are described in a little more detail:
+Here, we describe the "rough-outline" in a little more detail:

 1. Create the project using: